Teyras/MT/text/chapters/120_checks.md

 To see if the input sizes we chose are sufficient, we measured the execution time of each workload (100 iterations) on 300 randomly generated input files and calculated the mean and standard deviation of the measurements for each of the inputs.
-As we see in Figure \ref{dep-input-mean}, the mean execution time does not vary a lot -- the range between the minimum and maximum time stays close to 2ms.
+As we see in Figure \ref{dep-input-mean}, the mean execution time almost does not vary -- even outliers are within milliseconds from the median of the means.
 However, as shown by Figure \ref{dep-input-sd}, the range of standard deviations is rather large, reaching up to 11ms.
-After inspecting the histogram (Figure \ref{dep-input-hist}) of the deviations, we found that this is due to a small number of outliers.
-We conclude that the input data has a neglible effect on the execution time, even though there is a handful of inputs for the `qsort`, `bsearch` and `gray2bin` workloads on which the time measurements are unusually unstable.
+Upon closer inspection, we found that this is due to a small number of outliers.
+We conclude that the input data has a neglible effect on the execution time, even though there is a handful of inputs for the `qsort`, `bsearch` and `gray2bin` workloads on which the time measurements exhibit a notably higher standard deviation.

-![The min-max range of mean times for each workload
+![A box plot of the iteration means of CPU time for each workload
 \label{dep-input-mean}](img/stability/dependence-on-input-means.png)

-![The min-max range of standard deviations of times for each workload
+![A box plot of the iteration standard deviations of CPU time for each workload
 \label{dep-input-sd}](img/stability/dependence-on-input-sds.png)

-![A histogram of standard deviations of execution times for each input
-\label{dep-input-hist}](img/stability/dependence-on-input-sds-histogram.png)

 ### Detecting "Warming up"